quangvo09/email-spam-checker/README.md

 # Email Spam Checker
 A wrapper of email validater.
 It's useful for backend to avoid spam emails.
-- This package use email-addresses(https://www.npmjs.com/package/email-address) to validate email.
+- This package uses email-addresses(https://www.npmjs.com/package/email-address) to validate email.
 - Using a list of domains for disposable and temporary email addresses (https://gist.github.com/adamloving/4401361) to avoid spam emails.

 ## Install